 As expected, there is no shortage of legal matters arising out of Freedom Summer and the different legal groups divide the work between them.
 As described by LCDC attorney Don Jelinek, "If [the case involved] a Movement leader, minister or other "important" person, the President's Committee would handle it.
 If it was a constitutional issue, the Ink Fund would do it.
 If it was a radical issue, the Guild would take it — and the ACLU covered everything else."

-The Southern Freedom Movement of the 1960s is largely built on the foundation of the Black church.
-During Freedom Summer, Black churches in Mississippi house volunteers and host Freedom Schools, community centers, project offices, and voter registration mass meetings.
+Throughout most of Mississippi, the Black church is a cornerstone of the Freedom Movement.
+During Freedom Summer, Black churches in Mississippi host Freedom Schools, community centers, project offices, and voter registration mass meetings.
+They also play a key role in arranging housing for volunteers.
 In many communities, ministers are among the Movement's most important local leaders.
-Though some of these churches and ministers are formally affiliated with SCLC, most are not.
+Though a few of these churches and ministers are formally affiliated with SCLC, most are not.
 But in every community it is only a courageous minority of churches and ministers who dare to openly support the freedom struggle.
-And those that do pay a fearsome price in burned- out buildings, arrests, beatings, and financial retaliation.
+And those that do support the Movement pay a fearsome price in burned-out buildings and financial retaliation.

-Founded in 1950, the National Council of Churches (NCC) is an ecumenical association of 31 Protestant and Orthodox denominations with some 42 million members.
+The National Council of Churches (NCC) is an ecumenical association of 31 Protestant and Orthodox denominations with some 42 million members.
 Through its Commission on Religion and Race (CORR), it begins actively supporting the Freedom Movement in 1963 by participating in the March on Washington, lobbying Congress in support of the Civil Rights Act, and providing money to bail demonstrators out of southern jails.
-Early in 1964, clergy recruited by CORR arrive in Hattiesburg for Freedom Day and some remain to support the Movement in Forrest County and maintain the "perpetual picket" at the courthouse for voting rights through the Spring.
+Early in 1964, clergy recruited by CORR arrive in Hattiesburg for Freedom Day and some remain to support the Movement in Forrest County and maintain the "perpetual picket" for voting rights at the courthouse.

 Mennonites and Quakers of the American Friends Service Committee (AFSC) form a "Mission to Mississippi," sending teams of volunteers to rebuild the many churches that have been bombed and destroyed.
 By the following year, they have rebuilt 33 of the 44 destroyed buildings.
 They also establish the "Madison County Freedom Center," in Canton.